-11.1 Introduction 2 11.2 Conditions for processing special category and criminal offence data 2 11.3 Processing which requires an Appropriate Policy Document ("APD") 3 11.4 APD review date 5
+1 Introduction 2 2 Conditions for processing special category and criminal offence data 2.1.
+We process special categories of personal data under the following UK GDPR Articles: 2 2.2 We process criminal offence data under Article 10 of the GDPR 3 3 Processing which requires an Appropriate Policy Document ("APD") 3.1 Description of data processed 3 3.2 Schedule 1 conditions for processing 4 3.3 Procedures for ensuring compliance with the principles 4 4 APD review date 5

-11.1 Introduction
+1 Introduction

-As part of the School's statutory and corporate functions, we process special category data and criminal offence data in accordance with the requirements of Article 9 and 10 of the General Data Protection Regulation ('UK GDPR') and Schedule 1 of the Data Protection Act 2018 ('DPA 2018').
+As part of the Hartington C of E Primary statutory and corporate functions, we process special category data and criminal offence data in accordance with the requirements of Article 9 and 10 of the General Data Protection Regulation ('UK GDPR') and Schedule 1 of the Data Protection Act 2018 ('DPA 2018').